asbadatala/portfolio-website/README.md

 # AI-Powered Portfolio with Chatbot + Voice Assistant
-A portfolio website with two AI interfaces: a **streaming RAG chatbot** and a **real-time voice assistant** with sub second latency.
+A portfolio website with two AI interfaces: a **streaming RAG chatbot** and a **real-time voice assistant** with ultra low latency.
 Both can answer questions about my experience using only a personally curated knowledge base to avoid hallucinations.

 Learn about me through natural conversation, not skimming a PDF.